 The PCA has exclusively appointed specialist search firm SRi to manage this recruitment process.
 For further information please email: firstname.lastname@example.org or call +44 207 092 6975 to speak to Jim Chaplin (Managing Director) or Hugo Darby (Associate - Retained Search)

 Personal Development Manager (PDM)

-Salary £32-36k depending on experience (plus benefits)
+Salary £32-36k depending on experience (plus car allowance and benefits package)

 The Personal Development and Welfare programme aims to equip aspiring and current professional cricketers with the skills needed to deal with the special demands of competing at the highest level whilst also preparing them for life after their sporting career.